 - Nudging Sustainable Consumption

 - Dialogue on Climate Change Economics

-Christine Merk works as a postdoctoral researcher in the research areas The Environment and Natural Resources and Social and Behavioral Approaches to Global Problems.
+Christine Merk is a postdoctoral researcher in the research areas The Environment and Natural Resources and Social and Behavioral Approaches to Global Problems.
 One of her main research interests are individuals’ trade-offs between mitigation and climate engineering technologies.
 She conducts economic experiments integrating concepts from the psychology of risk perception to learn more about individuals’ perceptions of and reactions to climate engineering.
+This research is part of the project Trade-offs between Mitigation and Climate Engineering that is part of the German Research Foundation's Priority Programme 1689 Climate Engineering.
+She also explores perceptions of Carbon Capture and Storage (CCS) together with partners from the Norwegian Research Center (NORCE) in the joint project PerCCSeptions.
 In May 2018 she was a visiting scholar at Harvard's Solar Geoengineering Research Program.

 Her background is in policy analysis and administration science (University of Konstanz and Rutgers University), and she holds a PhD in Economics from Kiel University.